sami-evangelista/helena/HELP.md

    met.
 If no limit is specified (e.g., option --state-limit) the search will last forever.

+default value = DFS

 ### -t=N, --hash-size=N

 Set to 2^N the size of the hash table which stores the set of reachable states.

-The default value is 22.
+default value = 22

 ### -W=N, --workers=N

 Set to N the number of working threads that will perform the search.

+default value = 1

 ### -R[={0|1}], --random-succs[={0|1}]